ahsand97/Synchronizer-for-Linux/README.rst

 AppImage
 ''''''''

 An AppImage is provided to use the application.
-You can download it from the `releases <https://github.com/ahsand97/Synchronizer-for-Linux/releases>`_, just give it execution permissions and execute it.
+You can download it from the `releases <https://github.com/ahsand97/Synchronizer-for-Linux/releases>`_.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------